Shakeskeyboarde/wurk/README_CUSTOM_COMMANDS.md

 });
 ```

-If you don't care about the process result or output, you can just wait for the process to finish.
+If you don't care about the output, you can just wait for the process to finish.

 ```ts
 await spawned;